secretGeek/documentation/en/user-guide/commands/index.md

     x => x.myControl);
 ```

 Here we bind the `myControl` control to the `MyCommand` command exposed by our view model.
 What happens next is contingent upon any `ICreatesCommandBinding` instances registered in the [service locator](http://docs.reactiveui.net/en/user-guide/dependency-injection/index.html).
-However, normally `myControl` will be disabled whenever the command is disabled.
+However, normally `myControl` will be disabled whenever the command is unavailable.
 In addition, performing some default action against `myControl` will execute the command.
-For example, if `myControl` is a button, the user would need to click (or tap) it to execute the command.
+For example, if `myControl` is a button, the required action would be a click (or tap).

 > **Note** The above example shows a naked call to `BindCommand`, but it will often be performed inside a `WhenActivated` block:
 >